A hereditarily indecomposable Banach space with rich spreading model structure: Introduction

 \begin{thm*}

 The space $\X$ is reflexive, HI and hereditarily unconditional spreading model universal.

 \end{thm*}

 The latter means that there exists a universal constant $C>0$ such that the following holds.
-For every subspace $Y$ of $\X$ there exists a seminormalized weakly null sequence $\{x_n\}_n$ admitting spreading models $C$-equivalent to all normalized subsymmetric sequences.
-The fundamental property of $\{x_n\}_n$ deriving its spreading model universality is that for every Schreier set $F\subset\mathbb{N}$ the finite sequence $\{x_n\}_{n\in F} \stackrel{C}{\sim} \{u_n\}_{n\in F}$, where $\{u_n\}_n$ denotes Pelczynski's universal unconditional basis \cite{P,LT}.
+For every subspace $Y$ of $\X$ there exists a seminormalized weakly null sequence $\{x_n\}_n$ admitting spreading models $C$-equivalent to all spreading suppression unconditional sequences.
+The fundamental property of $\{x_n\}_n$ deriving its spreading model universality is that for every Schreier set $F\subset\mathbb{N}$ the finite sequence $\{x_n\}_{n\in F} \stackrel{C}{\sim} \{u_n\}_{n\in F}$, where $\{u_n\}_n$ denotes Pe\l czynski's universal unconditional basis \cite{P},\cite{LT}.

 The second property of $\X$ is that it is sequentially minimal.
 We recall, from \cite{FR}, that a Banach space $X$ with a basis is sequentially minimal, if in every infinite dimensional block subspace $Y$ of $X$ there exists a block sequence $\{x_n^{(Y)}\}_n$ satisfying the following.
-In every subspace $Z$ of $X$ there exists a Schauder basic sequence $\{z_k\}_k$ equivalent to a subsequence $\{x_{n_k}^{(Y)}\}_k$.
+In every subspace $Z$ of $X$ there exists a Schauder basic sequence $\{z_k\}_k$ equivalent to a subsequence of $\{x_{n}^{(Y)}\}_n$.
+Also recall that a Banach space $X$ with a basis is called tight by range, if whenever $\{y_k\}_k$, $\{z_k\}_k$ are block sequences in $X$ with $\ran y_k\cap \ran z_m = \varnothing$ for all $k,m$, then if $Y = [\{y_k\}_k]$ and $Z = [\{z_k\}_k]$, none of these two spaces embeds into the other.
 A dichotomy of V. Ferenczi - Ch.
 Rosendal classification program \cite{FR} yields that every Banach space $X$ with a Schauder basis $\{e_n\}_n$ either contains a block subspace which is tight by range or a sequentially minimal subspace.
-As consequence of this dichotomy, $\X$ is not tight by range.
-Moreover, the following stronger fact holds.
+As consequence of this dichotomy, $\X$ is not tight by range, however we also prove this by showing that the following stronger fact holds.

 \begin{thm*}

 Every $Y$ block subspace of $\X$ contains a seminormalized block sequence $\{x_n\}_n$ satisfying the following.
 There exists an isomorphism $T:\X\rightarrow\X$ (necessarily onto) such that $T(x_{2n-1}) = x_{2n}$ for $n\inn$.